DhruvDoshi/blog-page/_posts/2019-10-31-What-if-we-combine-blockchain-and-cloud.md

 ---
 layout: post
-title: What if we combine Blockchain and Cloud Computing ?
+title: What if we combine Blockchain and Cloud Computing?
 description: How the architecture of blockchain and cloud computing would be looking like.
-summary: There is the reference of some research paper in this blog which includes information regarding how we could develop the blockchian based cloud computing setup.
-I've referred the IEEE research paper and tagged it in the references.
+summary: There is the reference of some research papers in this blog that includes information regarding how we could develop the blockchain-based cloud computing setup.
+I've referred to the IEEE research paper and tagged it in the references.
 tags: blockchain
 minute: 3
 ---